Why Fluence, the AES-Siemens Joint Venture, Just Raised $125M From Qatar

 "They did a lot of due diligence on the business and got comfortable around everything we have to offer," said Marek Wolek, Fluence VP for strategy and partnerships, in an interview this week.
 "This hopefully supports the direction we are on to be a leading player driving innovation."

 This deal alone might presage a higher volume of investment in grid storage companies to come this year.
-But President-elect Joe Biden won after campaigning on ambitious climate action, and Tuesday's elections in Georgia gave Democrats control of the Senate, creating more room for legislative action on clean energy deployment.
+But President-elect Joe Biden won after campaigning on ambitious climate action, and Tuesday's election in Georgia gave Democrats control of the Senate, creating more room for legislative action on clean energy deployment.
 For storage and grid edge companies, there's never been a more auspicious time to raise money.

 Fluence had a product roadmap based on the capital it had raised from its two initial backers.
 But the company saw an opening to move faster with new capital, said Wolek, who previously worked on strategic partnerships for AES and helped establish Fluence.
-Expanding the investor base also creates optionality for future fundraising.
+Expanding the investor base also creates more options for future fundraising.

 The new cash will go primarily to technological innovation, Wolek said.
-Fluence does not manufacture batteries, but packages them into complete power plants with power electronics, safety equipment, energy management systems and digital controls.
-Fluence recently expanded its digital offerings with when it acquired startup AMS, which built algorithmic trading software to increase power plant profits in wholesale markets.
+Fluence does not manufacture batteries; rather, it packages them into complete power plants with power electronics, safety equipment, energy management systems and digital controls.
+Fluence recently expanded its digital offerings when it acquired startup AMS, which built algorithmic trading software to increase power plant profits in wholesale markets.

 "A lot of the future innovation, which will bring storage as a more central part of the overall grid, is happening on the digital side, where we’re just scratching the surface," Wolek noted.